 Contact: Chris Macaluso

-For further information, please contact Chris Macaluso in the Governor's Office of Coastal Activities at 225-342-3968 or by email at email@example.com.
+For more information, please contact Chris Macaluso in the Louisiana Governor's Office of Coastal Activities at 225-342-3968 or by email at firstname.lastname@example.org.

 The Coastal Protection and Restoration Authority's mandate is to develop, implement and enforce a comprehensive coastal protection and restoration master plan.
 For the first time in Louisiana's history, this single state authority will integrate coastal restoration and hurricane protection by marshalling the expertise and resources of the Department of Natural Resources, the Department of Transportation and Development, and other state agencies, to speak with one clear voice for the future of Louisiana's coast.
 Working with federal, state and local political subdivisions, including levee districts, the CPRA will work to establish a safe and sustainable coast that will protect our communities, the nation's critical energy infrastructure, and our bountiful natural resources for generations to come.
 The CPRA of Louisiana was established by Act 8 of the 1st Extraordinary Session of 2005